Tax resistance in the United States: Colonial resistance

 A typical American colonial government was headed by a governor, who was appointed by the Crown and meant to represent the interests of the home country, and a colonial assembly, elected by the colonists themselves.
 The two not infrequently came into conflict over issues of taxation, and when the governor assumed the right to tax colonists without the consent of their legislature, this conflict might result in tax resistance.

 This happened for example in 1687 when New England governor Edmund Andros attempted to assess a new tax.
 Led by the reverend John Wise, colonists declared their unwillingness to pay such a tax and were imprisoned on orders of the governor.
 This ultimately led to the 1689 Boston revolt in which Andros was overthrown.
 This muscle-flexing by American colonists was an important precursor of the American Revolution, such that Ipswich, where a declaration defying the tax was signed, bills itself as "The Birthplace of American Independence 1687".

 The War of the Regulation in colonial North Carolina was another important precursor of the American Revolution.
 Colonists, fed up with what they viewed as a corrupt and unrepresentative colonial government, stopped paying taxes and ultimately rose in an armed revolt.
 In this case it was the entire government—the governor, the assembly, and the corrupt bureaucracy—that was the target of the rebellion.

-Independence-minded colonials used a variety of tactics to increase the economic independence and self-reliance of the colonies while denying economic resources to the Crown.
+Independence-minded colonists used a variety of tactics to increase the economic independence and self-reliance of the colonies while denying economic resources to the Crown.
 This included rampant smuggling and attacks on British customs ships (as in the Gaspee Affair), the refusal to allow British monopoly products to be brought to market (as in the Boston Tea Party and Philadelphia Tea Party), boycotts of British-manufactured goods and the encouragement of local production of replacement goods, and sanctions ranging from social boycott to violent attacks aimed at tax collectors and collaborators.
 The success of measures like these led John Adams to assert that the American Revolution had already been accomplished before the Revolutionary War began—that the war was less a revolution than a failed counterrevolution.